Tecno Camon 18

 Tecno Camon 18, Tecno Camon 18P and Tecno Camon 18 Premier are Android-based smartphones manufactured, released and marketed by Tecno Mobile as part of Tecno Camon 18 series.
 The devices were unveiled during an event held on 6 October 2021 as successors to Tecno Camon 17 series.

-The Camon 18, Camon 18P and Camon 18 Premier is an upgraded version of Camon 17 series, coming with different features, including the processor, display, camera, design and storage.
-The phone has received generally favorable reviews, with critics mostly noting the bigger battery and fast charging capacity.
+The Camon 18, Camon 18P and Camon 18 Premier are the upgraded versions of Camon 17 series, coming with different features, including the processor, display, camera, design and storage.
+The phones have received generally favorable reviews, with critics mostly noting the bigger battery and fast charging capacity.

 Specifications

 Hardware

-The Camon 18 and Camon 18P features a 1080p resolution with an 20.5:9 aspect ratio, while the Camon 18 Premier feature a 1080p resolution with an 20.9 ratio.
-Camon 18 and Camon 18P features a display size of 6.8-inches, while the Camon 18 Premier feature a display size of 6.7-inches.
-Camon 18 comes with a MediaTek Helio G88 SoC, while the Camon 18P and Camon 18 Premier comes with MediaTek Helio G96 SoC.
-The Camon 18 comes with 4 GB of RAM, while the Camon 18P and Camon 18 Premier comes with 8 GB of RAM.
-Camon 18 and Camon 18P comes with 128 GB storage, while Camon 18 Premier comes with 256 GB storage.
+The Camon 18 and Camon 18P feature a 1080p resolution display with a 20.5:9 aspect ratio, while the Camon 18 Premier features a 1080p resolution display with a 20.9 ratio.
+Camon 18 and Camon 18P feature a display size of 6.8-inches, while the Camon 18 Premier features a display size of 6.7-inches.
+Camon 18 comes with a MediaTek Helio G88 SoC, while the Camon 18P and Camon 18 Premier come with MediaTek Helio G96 SoC.
+The Camon 18 comes with 4 GB of RAM, while the Camon 18P and Camon 18 Premier come with 8 GB of RAM.
+Camon 18 and Camon 18P come with 128 GB storage, while Camon 18 Premier comes with 256 GB storage.
 All of the device feature the ability to use a microSD.
-Camon 18 and Camon 18P comes with the battery capacity of 5000 mAh, while the Camon 18 Premier comes with the battery capacity of 4750 mAh.
-The Camon 18 supports fast charging of 18 watt, while the Camon 18P and Camon 18 Premier supports fast charging of 33 watt.
-Camon 18 feature a dual rear camera with a 48-megapixel main camera, 2-megapixel macro and 2-megapixel depth, it feature a 16-megapixel front camera.
-The Camon 18P feature a quad camera with a 48-megapixel main camera, 13-megapixel telephoto and 2-megapixel depth, it feature a 16-megapixel front camera.
-The Camon 18 Premier feature a quad camera with a 64-megapixel main camera, 8-megapixel periscope telephoto camera and 12-megapixel gimbal OIS, it feature a 48-megapixel front camera.
-Camon 18 Premier has the ability to shoot 4K content at 30fps and 1080p at 30fps.
+Camon 18 and Camon 18P come with the battery capacity of 5000 mAh, while the Camon 18 Premier comes with the battery capacity of 4750 mAh.
+The Camon 18 supports fast charging of 18 watt, while the Camon 18P and Camon 18 Premier support fast charging of 33 watt.
+Camon 18 features a dual rear camera with a 48-megapixel main camera, 2-megapixel macro and 2-megapixel depth, and it also features a 16-megapixel front camera.
+The Camon 18P features a quad camera with a 48-megapixel main camera, 13-megapixel telephoto and 2-megapixel depth, it features a 16-megapixel front camera.
+The Camon 18 Premier features a quad camera with a 64-megapixel main camera, 8-megapixel periscope telephoto camera and 12-megapixel gimbal OIS, it features a 48-megapixel front camera.
+Camon 18 Premier has the ability to shoot 4K videos at 30 fps and 1080p at 30 fps.